From The Press

 A FATHER-SON ADVENTURE

-Trip to Minnesota's North Woods created memories
+Trip to Minnesota's North Woods created memories at every bend.

 "In the last hour of our wilderness odyssey in the fabled Minnesota North Woods, the rhythmic splashing of pristine lake water was the only sound as each paddle stroke bumped our canoe forward against wind-rippled current.
 Ahead through the hovering mist, morning sun speared through high gaps between spruce and cedar on a small rocky island, one of many in the glacier-carved ancient lake.
 It was a mid-summer morning, and my 14 year-old son, Ben, and I had been out on our own four days."